SE2-group4/SE1-project/docs/DesignDocument.md

 ```

 ### Use case 9, UC9 - Update trust level of price list
+This use case doesn't have a sequence diagram since the trust level is computed by the getTrustLevel() function in the PriceReportDto and is returned to the Gas station.

+### Use Case 10, UC10 - Evaluate price
 #### Scenario 10.1 - Price is correct (UC.10)

 ```plantuml